atomist/welcome/README.md

 [slack]: https://join.atomist.com/ (Atomist Community Slack)
 [composition]: https://the-composition.com/ (Atomist Blog - The Composition)
 [twitter]: https://twitter.com/atomist (@atomist - Twitter)

-You can also check out an example of a SDM in the [sample-sdm][sample-sdm] repository.

-[sample-sdm]: https://github.com/atomist/sample-sdm (Atomist Sample Software Delivery Machine)

 If you are looking for a retired Atomist open source project, they can be found in the [atomist-attic][attic] organization.